dustinpfister/blog_posts/_posts/lodash_create.md

 ## 2 - Vanilla javaScript creation of objects with starting prototype objects

-When can be done with the lodash create method can also be done with just plain old javaScript by itself also.
+What can be done with the lodash create method can also be done with just plain old javaScript by itself also, when it comes to this the main method of interest would be the Object create method that I first mentioned in the beginning of this post.
+However there is a wide range of other tools that I think I should at least mention in this section when it comes to creating objects in vanilla javaScript.

 ### 2.1 - Using the native Object.create